Kimmeridge Lifeboat Station: History

 In dense fog on 21 March 1886, the cutter Ceres of Poole was driven ashore when the wind changed suddenly.
 Two crewmen took to the ship's boat, but it was capsized, and one was drowned.
 The lifeboat was launched, and managed to save the Master and mate who were still aboard the vessel, and the third man from the small boat, who had survived clinging onto two oars.

 By 1887, the second Mary Heape was 21-years-old, and was replaced that year by the third, and first 'new' lifeboat, to be placed at Kimmeridge.
 Since the station opened, the Mary Heape lifeboats had saved 18 lives.

 On 9 May 1888, the launch of a rocket signalled the start of proceedings of the inauguration ceremony at Kimmeridge.
-A large crowd were present, when the new 34-foot lifeboat was drawn out of the boathouse.
+A large crowd was present when the new 34-foot lifeboat was drawn out of the boathouse.
 After an address by Lt.
 Col. Mansel (chairman), the boat was formally handed to the care of the local committee.
-After hymns, and a blessing by Rev. W. C. Browne, the lifeboat was named Augustus Arkwright (ON 137), after a gift of £675 from Mr F. C. Arkwright, JP of Willersley, Derbyshire, and friends, had been appropriated to the station, in memory of the late Capt.
+After hymns and a blessing by Rev. W. C. Browne, the lifeboat was named Augustus Arkwright (ON 137), after a gift of £675 from Mr F. C. Arkwright, JP of Willersley, Derbyshire, and friends, had been appropriated to the station, in memory of the late Capt.
 Augustus Peter Arkwright of Dartmouth, Devon, former MP for North Derbyshire.
 The lifeboat was then launched for a demonstration, and greeted by the lifeboat Charlotte Mary (ON 193), which was in attendance.

 Details of only one service of Augustus Arkwright have been found.
 The lifeboat launched at 21:00 to the brigantine Lythemore of Llanelli, which had been stranded on Kimmeridge ledge on 26 June 1892, whilst bound for Cardiff with a cargo of coal.
 In no immediate danger, the lifeboat stood by at the request of the Captain, and in the morning, laid out the anchor, allowing the vessel to haul herself afloat when the tide allowed.

 At a meeting of the RNLI committee of management on Thursday 13 February 1896, following the report of the RNLI District Inspector, it was decided that Kimmeridge Lifeboat Station be discontinued.

 The lifeboat house is long since demolished.
 The lifeboat on station at the time of closure, August Arkwright (ON 137), was sold from service.
 No further details of the boat are available.